3liz/lizmap-documentation/source/install/windows.rst

 .. note:: **Requirements**: PostgreSQL/PostGIS installation

-By default, when you install LizMap Web Client, you will install a sqlite database where will be store the information about users, permissions among other information.
+By default, when you install Lizmap Web Client, you will install a sqlite database where will be store the information about users, permissions among other information.

 Imagine that you are GIS Manager and you want to link the user and password credentials of lizmap to the PostgreSQL users and password credentials.